leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/ReferencesPlugin/external_program_names.md

 An external reference is a reference to a location in another program.
 The reference destination includes the name of some program.
 To use an external reference to navigate, the external program name must be associated with an existing program file in the Ghidra project.
-If the association has been defined, then the external reference is said to have been ***resolved***.
+<a name="resolve"></a>If the association has been defined, then the external reference is said
+to have been ***resolved***.
 The *External Programs* view manages the associations between external program names and program files.
 The table shows all external program names and their associated links to program files.
 Use the *External Programs* view to add